jhu-dvrk/dvrk-readthedocs/docs/pages/development/options/components.rst

 component and alter it.
 The best way to do so is to derive from the default dVRK class.
 The main advantages of derived classes are:

-* All the interfaces (provided and required) the console expects are already defined, so the console can connect the existing ROS bridge (1 or 2), Qt widget, PID, IO, etc.
+* All the interfaces (provided and required) the system expects are already defined, so the system can connect the existing ROS bridge (1 or 2), Qt widget, PID, IO, etc.
 * All the existing configuration parameters will still be there, so you can re-use them.
 * The code related the component creation is already defined in the base class, so you'll have less code to manage.

-As of 2023, the dVRK console supports derived classes for the arm and the PSM teleoperation.
+As of 2023, the dVRK system supports derived classes for the arm and the PSM teleoperation.
 You can find documented examples for:

 * Derived ``mtsTeleOperationPSM`` in